Initialized at EUSIPCO 2015 in Nice, EURASIP organizes each year a 3MT-Three Minute Thesis contest.

 - Acceptance of participation will be based on the submitted video, completing the registration and attendance confirmation.

 - The final contest will take place during EUSIPCO.
-The video of the winner will be posted on EURASIP video channel.
+The video of the winners will be posted on EURASIP video channel.

 - Video submission requirements: all the video formats are accepted.
 The name of the video file should have the same name of the participant and should not exceed 3 minutes of duration.